enigma9119/odin-landing-page/README.md

-# odin-landing-page
+# Landing Page for a Japanese Restaurant

-Landing Page for a Japanese Restaurant
+Credits for the images go to www.unsplash.com, while credit for the logo goes to [Victoruler](canva.com).